-Pulmagen’s lead candidate, ADC3680, is close to completing a global Phase II Proof of Concept study
+The clinical utility of Pulmagen’s lead candidate, ADC3680, has been recently evaluated in a global Phase II Proof of Concept study

-evaluating its clinical utility in patients with a Th2 phenotype who are symptomatic on low to moderate dose inhaled corticosteroids (ICS).
+in asthma patients with a Th2 phenotype who are symptomatic on low to moderate dose inhaled corticosteroids (ICS).

-This study compares ADC3680 to placebo and montelukast for ten weeks and then ADC3680 plus montelukast to montelukast alone for a further two weeks.
-The last patient last visit will be in late November 2014 and data will be available in January 2015.
+This study compared ADC3680 to placebo and montelukast for ten weeks and then ADC3680 plus montelukast to montelukast alone for a further two weeks.
+The last patient last visit was in early December 2014 and data will be available in January 2015.